IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 7. The workflow wizard presents access to the specific items that are generally used in order from left to right.<br/>
     ![Workflow icons](/images/workflow.png)

-    The workflow can be reopened by using the **Workflow Manager** in the upper-left of the interface.
+    The workflow can be reopened by using the **Workflow Manager** in the upper-left area of the interface.
     {:tip}

 8. Activate the pre-configured storage pool.